 Is there quantitative data on patient complaints of cognitive impairment?

 Yes.
 In breast cancer patients, the published data demonstrate that 21% to 90% of patients exhibit a subjective cognitive complaint (Schilder et al., 2012).
 In other words, they feel a decline in their cognitive performance.
 These subjective symptoms are not always related to brain functional abnormalities (results of cognitive neuropsychological tests).
-Sometimes they are related to anxiety and depression.
+Sometimes they are related to anxiety, depression or fatigue.

 What are the molecules your studies established an effect on cognition?